ProfSynapse/claudesidian-mcp/README.md

 # Claudesidian MCP Plugin for Obsidian

-Bridge MCP is an Obsidian plugin that enables AI assistants to interact with your vault through the Model Context Protocol (MCP).
+Claudesidian MCP is an Obsidian plugin that enables AI assistants to interact with your vault through the Model Context Protocol (MCP).
 It provides atomic operations for vault management and implements a structured memory system.

 ## Features